mlupo/toggle-tutorial/toggle-tutorial.md

 Open the ``||led:Led||`` drawer, and find the ``||led:toggle x 0 y 0||`` block.
 Snap that block into the ``||input:on button A pressed||`` block in the workspace.

-Press the A button a few times to check your code so far.
+Press the A button on the micro:bit in the simulator a few times to check your code so far.

 ```blocks
 input.onButtonPressed(Button.A, function on_button_pressed_a() {